-An agreement was signed 2015, regarding a Joint Doctoral Training programme towards degree of Doctor of Philosophy, PhD, under which a substantial number of students affiliated to Makerere University College of Health Sciences have completed a double PhD degree at KI and MU in the past years.
+An agreement was signed 2015, regarding a Joint Doctoral Training programme towards degree of Doctor of Philosophy, PhD, under which a substantial number of students affiliated to Makerere University College of Health Sciences have completed the joint doctoral training programme in the past years.

 Double PhD degree

-A double PhD degree programme has been developed based on double registration/admission, joint supervision and a joint examination process.
-Since 2002, supervisors at Makerere University (MU) collaborate with supervisors at Karolinska Institutet to supervise Makerere doctoral students.
-The PhD candidates are under the regulations of both universities, and have a Master’s degree as a minimum requirement, for example a basic degree in medicine, biochemistry, or social sciences.
+A joint doctoral training programme has been developed based on double registration/admission, joint supervision and a joint examination process.
+Since 2002, supervisors at Makerere University (MU) collaborate with supervisors at Karolinska Institutet to supervise doctoral students from Makerere University.
+The doctoral students are under the regulations of both universities, and have a master’s degree as a minimum requirement, for example a basic degree in medicine, biochemistry, or social sciences.

 From initially including five research areas in 2002 with 20 sub-projects and PhD students, in 2014 the collaboration comprised seven research areas and 40 PhD students.
 As of 2015, there have been 32 PhD thesis defended in this programme.
 However in the Sida financed programme 2015-2020, there was hardly any more funding for students working in a "sandwich programme".

 At KI the collaboration has extended to include supervisors and research groups beyond those normally involved in university collaborations with low-income countries, and also beyond those initially supported.